 Almost all Chinquapin Prep teachers reside on campus and make themselves available to students.
-Our teachers not only serve to educate their students, but to act as mentors, counselors and friends.
-The small class sizes along with the availability of our teachers creates strong bonds between our pupils and educators.
-Chinquapin's teachers are here to help students realize their academic and emotional potential.
+Our teachers do more than educate: They are also mentors, counselors, and friends.
+The small class sizes paired with easy access to our teachers create strong bonds.
+Chinquapin’s teachers are here to help students realize their academic and emotional potential.

 Education Comes First

 Our teachers practice what they preach.
 Educators must fulfill set development criteria each year.
 We promote continued intellectual growth and push our teachers to better themselves in the classroom by attending workshops and in-service instruction, enrolling in graduate programs, and signing up for activities that spark their interests.
 Students recognize and respect how our teachers model lifelong learning; they demand that their teachers be inspired educators rather than mere paid employees.

 Thank you for making a difference